YordanEvro/TravelCompanion/README.md

 # TravelCompanion
 A MERN stack application that displays Covid-19 restrictions for countries.
+The only supported countries are the ones currently part of G7.

 ## Installation
 This porject has multiple dependencies.
 Follow the following installation steps to run the application.